yegor256/blog/static/code-ahead.md

 "Code Ahead" will be my second book.
 It will be about software engineering.
 It will contain a number of best practices, which help software live longer.
 All of that principles I've learned from my practical experience.
-It will be published before the end of 2016.
+It will be published in February, 2017.

 <!--more-->